tokio-rs/mio/README.md

                     // just exit from our event loop. return Ok(());
                 }
-                // We don't expect any events with tokens other then we provided.
+                // We don't expect any events with tokens other than those we provided.
                 _ => unreachable!(),
             }
         }